 Man, oh man…. where has this been all my life??!!!
-I’ve never had the traditional version, but this clean eating version just sent me over the moon!
+I’ve never had the traditional version, but this version just sent me over the moon!

 We stayed at the Ashton House B&B in Avoca for one night.
 It was my mom’s favorite place from her last trip to Ireland, so she wanted to be sure to go again this time.
-Just one night there told me why it was her favorite.
+Just one night there explained why it was her favorite.
 So tranquil and relaxing!

 This is the place…